nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "And how can you afford to wear such nice looking things on eighteen dollars a week?"

-"Well," Linda said, "'course I could do better on twenty."
+"Well," Linda said, "&rsquo;course I could do better on twenty."

 Miss Cramp did not hear this, but observed, "Patent-leather pumps and a black satin dress---"

 "They're cheap shoes," Linda explained.
-"Just look nice 'cause they're new.
+"Just look nice  &rsquo;cause they're new.
 The dress I got down on Eighth Avenue for seven dollars."

 "But your skin, my dear.
 You might pass for a Sicilian or an Armenian."